JustinDFuller/justindfuller.com/content/posts/2022-05-09_reducing_interview_bias.md

 Here are a few ideas to reduce bias, focused on things I can control at my level: an individual not in charge of the hiring process.

 ## Consistent Time
 A straightforward solution is to conduct interviews at consistent times.
 Generally, I do interviews between 1-4 pm eastern time, and I don't offer availability outside this window.
-Sure, 3 pm is a couple hours after my lunch break, but it's a necessary window to give to be flexible.
+Sure, 3 pm is a couple hours after my lunch break, but I have to be at least somewhat flexible for candidates.

 This isn't a perfect solution because some interviewees aren't available during this window.
 But it has worked for most interview schedules I've been a part of recently.